 While you don’t have the same hoops to jump through with cash discounts as you do with surcharges, there are some items you need to be aware of to run a compliant cash discount for your business.

-First, because you’re charging a small fee to every customer, you must provide a notification before the transaction is made that you charge a service fee but it will be waived if the customer pays in cash.
-We recommend you have several notification points like on your business’ door, around the shop, and at the POS system.
+First, you must provide a signage before the transaction is made regarding cash discounts.
+Have several signage points like on your business’ door, around the shop, and within the POS system.

-Second, because you’re waiving a service fee, you must present the customer with a detailed receipt showing where the service fee was waived because they paid in cash.
+Second, you must present the customer with a detailed receipt showing the cash discount information for the transaction.